 Barbecue Shrimp Over Aged Cheddar Polenta is a recipe variation of New Orleans style barbecue shrimp served over creamy aged-cheddar polenta for an elegant and tasty meal.
 This is a sponsored post written by me on behalf of Acme Markets.
 The opinions are all mine and not influenced in any way.
 This recipe was part of a seafood round-up created for the Acme Market's newsletter, The Weekly Nibble.

-Shrimp and grits is a southern classic, but I added a creole twist to create this flavorful barbecue version.
-New Orleans style barbecue shrimp is different than a traditional barbecue flavor, using Worcestershire sauce, butter and creole seasoning as a base.
+Shrimp and grits are a southern classic, but I added a creole twist to create this flavorful barbecue version.
+New Orleans style barbecue shrimp is different than a traditional barbecue flavor, using Worcestershire sauce, butter, and creole seasoning as a base.
 This rich broth is so good I could drink it with a straw.
 Grab a really good baguette and sop it up!
-I’d run a marathon just to eat seconds. 😉
+I'd run a marathon just to eat seconds.

 Barbecue Shrimp Over Aged Cheddar Polenta